 4. The cost of your arrangements

 Once the price of your chosen arrangements has been confirmed at the time of booking, we will only increase or decrease the price in the following circumstances.
 Price increases after booking will be passed on by way of a surcharge.
 A surcharge will be payable, subject to the conditions set out in this clause, if our costs increase as a direct consequence of a change in (i) the cost of fuel or other power sources or (ii) the level of taxes or fees on the travel services included in the contract imposed by third parties not directly involved in the performance of the arrangements including tourist taxes, landing taxes or embarkation or disembarkation fees at ports and airports or (iii) the exchange rates relevant to the arrangements.

 You will also be entitled to a price reduction where there is a decrease in our costs as a result of a decrease in the costs referred to in this paragraph which occurs between confirmation of your booking and the start of your arrangements.

-We will absorb, and you will not be charged for, any increase equivalent to 2% of the price of your holiday arrangements, which excludes insurance premiums and any amendment charges.
+We will absorb, and you will not be charged for, any increase equivalent to 2% of the price of your arrangements, which excludes insurance premiums and any amendment charges.
 You will be charged for any increase in our costs over and above that.
 If any surcharge is greater than 10% of the total arrangement cost, clause 8 will apply on the basis the surcharge is a significant change.
 You will be notified of any price increase or reduction applied in accordance with this clause together with the justification for and calculation of this not less than 20 days before departure.
 Where a reduction is applicable, we are entitled to deduct our administrative expenses from the refund.
 Any surcharge must be paid with the balance of the holiday accommodation cost or within 14 days of the issue date printed on the invoice, whichever is the later.